Lalage M. Wakefield, D.Phil.

 - Stem Cell Reports.
 4: 155-169, 2015. [ Journal Article ]

 Dr. Wakefield obtained her BA and D.Phil. degrees in Biochemistry at the University of Oxford, England.
 In 1983, she joined the Laboratory of Chemoprevention at the NCI to work with Drs.
 Michael Sporn and Anita Roberts on the newly-discovered TGF-beta proteins and their relation to carcinogenesis.
 Dr. Wakefield was tenured in 1989, and now heads the Cancer Biology of TGF-beta Section in the Laboratory of Cancer Biology and Genetics.
-She received the NCI Outstanding Mentor Award in its inaugural year.
+She received the NCI Outstanding Mentor Award in 2001 and 2016, and the WSA Mentoring and Leadership Award in 2013.

 |Binwu Tang, Ph.D.||Staff Scientist|